 In October 2018 a prequel to this title was released and gained great acclaim and awards.
 John Marston and other names from ‘Red Dead Redemption’ are featured in ‘Red Dead Redemption 2,’ but everything is seen and played from a different angle, through Authur Morgan’s eyes and around the outlaw gang that John used to be and ride with.
 So, as ‘Red Dead Redemption 2’ is a prequel, in this title John is put into action basically speaking and forced to bring his former gang members to justice, starting with a visit to Bill Williamson.

 Founded in 1991 and originally a distributor of software in Poland, Techland started to branch out internationally since 2000 and have created some well-known titles including the ‘Call of Juarez’ western themed shooters.

 Many installments were made in the series, this section will solely focus on the one title above, chosen of the few but I still wanted to give credit to and make you aware of the other western themed titles included and describe a few lines to wet your appetites and get your trigger finger twitching.

-This game was released on various formats between 5th September 2006 and 29th June 2007 and the basic plot goes a little like this.
-Over 2 years in Juarez searching for the legendary “Gold of Juarez” Billy Candle returns to his home town and farm to discover a terrible turn of events.
+This game was released on various formats between fifth September 2006 and twenty-ninth June 2007 and the basic plot goes a little like this.
+Over two years in Juarez searching for the legendary “Gold of Juarez” Billy Candle returns to his home town and farm to discover a terrible turn of events.

 Once they arrive its not a pretty sight and so they go on the run, taking their younger Brother William with them.
 They first encounter the “Gold of Juarez” legend while hiding out in Mexico and meeting up with a Bandit and his Girlfriend by the names of Juan Mendoza and Marisa.